Discover the music of the Spanish and English royal courts of Philip II and Elizabeth I during the time of the Armada.

 El Camino

-The new series of short opera talks to coincide with the Live Transmissions on cinemas from the Royal Opera House Covent Garden and the Metropolitan Opera in New York.
+We continue the series of short opera talks to coincide with the Live Transmissions at cinemas from the Royal Opera House Covent Garden and the Metropolitan Opera in New York.
+Please see below for the opera titles & dates.

 6-7pm on Zoom.
 Please see below for titles & dates.